tnustrings/ct/readme.md

    }
 ``

-now the following chunk will be put where the ``.`` is instead of simply being appended to the previous chunk.
+now the following unnamed chunk won't be appended to the end of the previous chunk but instead where the ``.`` is.

 `` #py
    print("inside the loop")